 WHOLISTIC CARE.
 CLIENT CENTERED.Roots Through Recovery is located in Long Beach’s Bixby Knolls community and provides the most inclusive and discreet treatment to meet your unique needs.
 Speak to an Advisor now

 Roots offers a variety of programming options for individuals based on their need for treatment.
 We can accommodate most people whether they are working during the day, looking for a job, or they just need more support.
 If Roots cannot meet your needs, for whatever reason, we have a variety of resources that we can refer you to so you don’t feel alone in the process.

 Intensive Outpatient Treatment

 Roots Through Recovery’s daytime and evening Intensive Outpatient Program (IOP) supports individuals coping with substance abuse and co-occurring mental health issues, as well as primary mental health issues, guiding you in recovery and wellness as you continue to function in everyday life.
 We offer treatment options that focus on the clinical needs of each person, and incorporate holistic methods including mindfulness, meditation, yoga, music and art therapy.
 We believe there are many paths to recovery…

-Roots Through Recovery offers a day treatment program (referred to as PHP) to individuals with a level of care similar to that found at inpatient or residential treatment, but with the convenience and independence of living at home or in a sober living program.
+Roots Through Recovery offers a day treatment program (referred to as PHP, or Partial Hospitalization) to individuals with a level of care similar to that found at inpatient or residential treatment, but with the convenience and independence of living at home or in a sober living program.

 Our day treatment program provides individuals with an engaging, full day of treatment, at six hours per day, five days a week.
 A typical day in treatment includes…